Rishthegreat/Notes/School/Unit 1 - Chemistry of Life.md

 ### Elements of Life 1.2
 - Living systems require a constant input of energy because they need energy to grow, reproduce, and mantain organization
 - Living systems mainly use the energy stored in chemical bonds
-- Atoms and molecules from the environment are necessary to build new molecules such as Carbohydrates, Rpteins, Nucleic Acids, and Lipids
+- Atoms and molecules from the environment are necessary to build new molecules such as Carbohydrates, Proteins, Nucleic Acids, and Lipids
 	- Carbon is used for all
 	- Nitrogen is used to build proteins and nucleic acids
 	- Phosphorous is used to build nucleic acids and certain lipids